Russian airliner with 224 aboard crashes in Egypt's Sinai, all killed

 The A321 is a medium-haul jet in service since 1994, with over 1,100 in operation worldwide and a good safety record.
 It is a highly automated aircraft relying on computers to help pilots stay within safe flying limits.

-Airbus said the A321 was built in 1997 and had been operated by Metrojet since 2012.
-It had flown 56,000 hours in nearly 21,000 flights and was powered by engines from International Aero Engines consortium, which includes United Technologies (UTX.N) unit Pratt & Whitney and Germany's MTU Aero Engines (MTXGn.DE).

 Emergency services and aviation specialists searched the wreckage for any clues to the crash.
-Wreckage was scattered over a wide area.
+One of two flight recorders, key to any investigation, was quickly found, but wreckage was scattered over a wide area.

-"We are hearing a lot of telephones ringing, most likely belonging to the victims, and security forces are collecting them and putting them into a bag," the security officer at the scene said.
+“We are hearing a lot of telephones ringing, most likely belonging to the victims, and security forces are collecting them and putting them into a bag,” he said.

 Russia's Investigative Committee said it was checking fuel samples from the aircraft's last refueling stop, in the southern Russian city of Samara, according to RIA news agency.
 Searches were being carried out at Moscow's Domodedovo airport where the airline that operated the plane is based.